Adithya456/Twitter-Data-Analysis/README.md

 - **User-Centric Approach**: Focus on creating engaging and contextually relevant content to resonate with a broader audience.

 ## Contributing
 Contributions are welcome!
-Please open an issue or submit a pull request for improvements or bug fixes.
+If you find any issues or want to improve the code, feel free to open a pull request or create an issue in the repository.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](./LICENSE).
 See the LICENSE file for more details.

-For additional details, refer to the project report.
+For more details, please refer to the [project report](./Twitter_Data_Analysis_Report.pdf).